yamil-issa/rabbitmq-project/README.md

 1. **`ChatRoomJsonService` sets up a consumer to listen to messages from the `chat-messages` queue.**
    - Consumes messages from: `chat-messages` queue
 2. **When a message is received from the queue, it is pushed to an in-memory array `messages`.**
-3. **The received message is also logged to the console for monitoring purposes.**

 ## Code Structure